lucianghinda/allaboutcoding/cm8h3kxpk004a08k1epfd8taf.md

 ## Read more

+I published a followup article where I show some [real world examples of value objects created with the Data class](https://allaboutcoding.ghinda.com/example-of-value-objects-using-rubys-data-class).

 If you want to read more about this I recommend at least two resources:

 * The feature request on the Ruby Bug Tracker: [https://bugs.ruby-lang.org/issues/16122](https://bugs.ruby-lang.org/issues/16122)